plukacs/lab-governance/README.md

  - Endless clients

 Accountabilities:
-- Following client and team needs, client contract and labour law in human resource allocation
+- Following client and team needs, client contract and labour law in human resource dedication

 Domains:
- - Human resource allocation
+ - Human resource dedication
   - Partners can be dedicated to work on a Client projects within the Product Development Branch Circle
    - Each week (in average) works on the Client Project for the time agreed with the Client
-  - Changing dedication needs to be based on info from the following roles:
+  - For changing dedication, advising process is necessary with the following roles:
    - Product Development Branch Circle LL
    - Client Product Circle LL
    - Biz